 A few words about train tables:

 If your child is nuts for trains, it can be helpful to know of a few strategically placed train tables throughout the East Bay so you can get your errands done.
 Snippety Crickets is great in-between haircuts, Five Little Monkeys on Solano is a fun favorite, Jeffrey's Toys on Fourth Street is a quick stop between shops, and the train table at Barnes & Noble Bay Street gives you time to read while your kids race Thomas around the tracks.

-Please let me know of some other ones around town and we can build a cool mash-up map so we're never away from the rails!!
+Let us know of some others around town and we can build a mash-up map so we're never far away from the rails!